mslooten/marcoslooten.com/blog/creating-a-reusable-avatar-web-component/creating-a-reusable-avatar-web-component.md

 There are frameworks for web components, but we're going to build one just with vanilla JavaScript.
 You might be tempted to name it 'avatar', but that's actually an invalid name.
 To allow better separation from native HTML elements, web components need to contain a dash.
 Note how there aren't any HTML elements that contain a dash, so you can consider the dash a visual clue that it might be a web component.
 Let's call it custom-avatar then.
 Moving on!

 First, create a class named 'CustomAvatar' which extends HTMLElement.
-Extending is necessary, because we need access to all kinds of functionality which comes with the HTMLElement.
+Extending is necessary because we need access to all kinds of functionality which comes with the HTMLElement.
 After the class, we need to tell the browser that there's a new custom element with a certain name ('custom-avatar') and a certain class ('CustomAvatar'):

 ```js
 class CustomAvatar extends HTMLElement {}
 window.customElements.define('custom-avatar', CustomAvatar);
 ```

-Although the class name (CustomAvatar) can be any name we want, it's convention to use the same name as our custom element, but in PascalCase (each word capitalised) instead of kebab-cased (with a dash).
+Although the class name (CustomAvatar) can be any name we want, it's convention to use the same name as our custom element, but in PascalCase (each word capitalized) instead of kebab-cased (with a dash).
 You can now add the tag to the HTML: `<custom-avatar></custom-avatar>`.
 Nothing to see yet.
 Let's make it look like an avatar!

 ## Adding HTML and CSS to your web component

 Inside of the CustomAvatar class, we are going to use the constructor.
-This method is called when the component is initialised and can be used for markup and styling.
+This method is called when the component is initialized and can be used for markup and styling.
 We are also going to call super(), which is needed to inherit all the methods and properties from HTMLElement.

 ```js
 class CustomAvatar extends HTMLElement {